-Reducing the channel roughness through the portion of the main channel of Castle Creek from the Golf Course to the railway bridge resulted in almost no change in the flood behaviour.
-This is primarily due to the fact that the peak flood depths caused in this area are primarily caused by the hydraulic controls through the floodplain of the Euroa Main Road and the railway line.
+The benefits from the roughness reduction (clearing) are generally located at the cleared site only this is due to the fact that the peak flood depths caused in this area are primarily caused by the hydraulic controls through the floodplain of the Euroa Main Road and the railway line.
 This causes flows to back up behind these structures and reach their peak flood depths.
-The flooding here is caused by the structure restrictions to the flow paths rather than the flow conveyance of the main Castle Creek channel.
+Much of the flooding here is caused by the structure restrictions to the flow paths rather than the flow conveyance of the main Castle Creek channel.